Ahmedelshinnawi/Back-End-Summer-Training/README.md

 # Back-End Summer Training Tasks

-## Here i will leave all the tasks i accomplished in the back-end summer training of 2024.
+## Here, I will leave all the tasks I accomplished during the back-end summer training of 2024.

 - __Each one of the folders will contain the tasks in this specific topic.__